Jonathan-creat/Jonathan-creat/README.md

 ## Who Am I?

-I'm Jonathan Osei Kwaku, an upcoming data scientist with a passion for building innovative solutions and solving complex problems.
+I'm Jonathan Osei Kwaku, an upcoming Machine Learning Engineer with a passion for building innovative solutions and solving complex problems.
 I thrive on turning ideas into reality through code, and I'm constantly seeking new challenges to push my boundaries and grow as a developer.

-When I'm not coding, you'll find me either glued to books (especially Math books) or eating.
+When I'm not coding, you'll find me eating.

 ## Skills & Expertise